gnimmelf/manifester/README.md

 # TODO!

 1. Write tests (when proof-of-concept is valid)
+2. Secure all string-schema fields by patterns
-2. Change name from Manifester to "CMXpress" (package-name reserved on npm...)
+3. Change name from Manifester to "CMXpress" (package-name reserved on npm...)
    - Or "CMXpresson"
    - Or "JSONpress"
    - Or "CMS For Friends (CMSFF)"
-3. Swap generator to Yeoman
+4. Swap generator to Yeoman?